KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. No image found.
 4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 5. Typo: Found `Magic Mirror` in file `DWD-RealtimeIrishRail.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Deprecated: Found `require("request")` in file `irishRailFetcher.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require("request")` in file `irishRailFetcher.js`: Replace it with built-in fetch.
-8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DWD-WarnWeather by LukeSkywalker92](https://github.com/LukeSkywalker92/MMM-DWD-WarnWeather)